Steve0929/SomeBitBot/README.md

 ### Natural Language Processing and tweeting a response based on sentiment
 When someone in a tweet mentions @SomeBitBot, it will take the information from that tweet and use the Aylien text analysis API to determine the sentiment expressed in the tweet.
 The response from the Aylien API can be: "positive", "neutral" or "negative".
 Based on this the bot will tweet back a reply.
+* The API also allows to know the language of the tweet.
+With this information the bot determines if the reply message will be sent in English or in Spanish.

 ### Positve sentiment:
 Tweet